JackpotRising/jr-docs/docs/homebase/integration.md

 #### 4. Notificiations (optional)

-You can choose to optionally integrate a [OneSignal](https://onesignal.com/ ':target=_blank') account to enable Push Notifications for your game.
+You may optionally integrate your [OneSignal](https://onesignal.com/ ':target=_blank') account to enable Push Notifications for your game.

 ![Screenshot](media/game/007.png)